spack/spack/lib/spack/docs/containers.rst

 Environment Configuration
 -------------------------

-A Spack Environment can be configured to be used for the automatic generation of container recipes by adding the metadata necessary for the image build under the ``container`` attribute:
+Any Spack Environment can be used for the automatic generation of container recipes.
+Sensible defaults are provided for things like the base image or the version of Spack used in the image.
+If a finer tuning is needed it can be obtained by adding the relevant metadata under the ``container`` attribute of environments:

 .. code-block:: yaml